johnny-mnemonic/openbsd-src/README.md

 ## Releases ##

 For a start the releases usually only provide the kernels because those can be used with OpenBSD/octeon file systems, too.
-But for OpenBSD/sgi 7.0 I manaed to also build the usual release files, see the release page for details.
+But for OpenBSD/sgi 7.0 and 7.1 I managed to also build the usual release files, see the respective release pages for details.

 * [OpenBSD/sgi 7.0](https://github.com/the-machine-hall/openbsd-src/releases/tag/openbsd.70.sgi)